gauravsatav/gcpCertification/3_Launching_into_Machine_Learning/notes.md

         * Z-test and t-test: A t-test is a type of inferential statistic used to determine if there is a significant difference between the means of two groups, which may be related in certain features.

-        * ANOVA : Analysis of Variance checks if there are statistically significant differences between more than two groups (groups means different levels/values in a categorical features).
+        * ANOVA : **<u>Analysis of Variance checks if there are statistically significant differences between more than two groups</u>** (groups means different levels/values in a categorical features).
 It is the extension of the t-test for independent samples to more than two groups.

           * Example : To compare if there is a difference between salary of man and women, assumption is of independence of samples i.e. the person in one group dosen't have anything to do with other.<img src="images/image-20220326130644786.png" alt="image-20220326130644786" style="zoom:50%;" />